Donald Ave Water Quality Retrofit

 • October 2023 – Virtual neighborhood meeting hosted on October 9th to provide information on the project and receive comments and questions.
 This meeting was conducted before applying for land use permits.
 View presentation slides.

-• Early 2024 – Complete 90% Design Plans and cost estimate.
+• April 2024 – 90% Design Plans and cost estimate.
 Apply for project permits.

-• April 2024 – Solicit bids for project construction
+• June 2024100% Design Plans.
+Solicit bids for project construction

-If POST media is used, the system will remove phosphorous and reduce total suspended solids, dissolved copper and zinc.
+If POST media is used, the system will remove phosphorus and reduce total suspended solids, dissolved copper and zinc entering Lake Whatcom.

-The project was awarded a grant by the Department of Ecology (DOE).
-The project design and construction phases are funded with State funds (75%) and local funds (25%) through this DOE grant which expires June 30, 2025.
+The project was awarded a stormwater facility grant by the Department of Ecology (DOE).
+The project design and construction phases are funded with State funds (75%) and local funds (25%) through this Water Quality Combined Financial Assistance Agreement grant which expires June 30, 2025.

 Contact